falkush/headwaiter/README.md

 This has not been peer-reviewed, so everything must be taken with a grain of salt.
 I did not verify the statistics for every scenario for every difficulty, so it is possible that there might be some special cases where the CPU has a different behavior.
 I've tested all the possible strategies under these assumptions for the behavior of the CPU, but it's always possible some math mistakes were made along the way.

 # Acknowledgment
-Thanks to hahaphd for the idea of this project and the discussions.
+Thanks to hahaphd for the idea of this project and for the discussions.

 # Game Tree
 ![headwaiter-gametree](https://github.com/falkush/headwaiter/blob/main/headwaiter-gametree.png?raw=true)